hammerspace-solutions/Terraform-AWS/README.md

 * `share_name`: (Required) The name of the share to be created on the storage, used by the Ansible playbook.

 ---

+## Infrastructure Guardrails and Validation

+To prevent common errors and ensure a smooth deployment, this project includes several "pre-flight" checks that run during the `terraform plan` phase.
+If any of these checks fail, the plan will stop with a clear error message before any resources are created.

+* **Network Validation**:
+    * **VPC and Subnet Existence**: Verifies that the `vpc_id` and `subnet_id` you provide correspond to real resources in the target AWS region.
+    * **Subnet in VPC**: Confirms that the provided subnet is actually part of the specified VPC.

+* **Resource Availability Validation**:
+    * **Instance Type Availability**: Checks if your chosen EC2 instance types (e.g., `m5n.8xlarge`) are offered by AWS in the specific Availability Zone of your subnet.
+    * **AMI Existence**: Verifies that the AMI IDs you provide for clients, storage, Hammerspace, and Ansible are valid and accessible in the target region.
+This check supports both public AMIs and private/partner AMIs (via the `custom_ami_owner_ids` variable).

+* **Capacity and Provisioning Guardrails**:
+    * **On-Demand Capacity Reservations**: Before attempting to create instances, Terraform will first try to reserve the necessary capacity.
+If AWS cannot fulfill the reservation due to a real-time capacity shortage, the `terraform apply` will fail quickly instead of hanging.
+    * **Destruction Safety**: The standalone Anvil instance is protected by a `lifecycle` block to prevent accidental deletion.
+You must explicitly set `sa_anvil_destruction = true` to destroy it.

+---

 ## Dealing with AWS Capacity and Timeouts

 When deploying large or specialized EC2 instances, you may encounter `InsufficientInstanceCapacity` errors from AWS.
 This project includes several advanced features to manage this issue and provide predictable behavior.